-All hobbies produce psychological benefits.
-It generates positive feelings and boosts creativity, which enhances the ability to focus and concentrate.
-It also increases happiness, reduces stress and enhances work performance.
+Psychological benefits are produced by hobbies.
+Positivity is generated and it boosts creativity, which enhances the ability to focus and concentrate.
+It also reduces stress and increases happiness and enhances work performance.
 Concentration creates hormones to retain interest, focus and spark enthusiasm.

 What are the possible questions asked by UPSC?

 Candidate should be thorough with his/ her DAF.
 The interview board panel members are well experienced in testing the personality of a candidate.
-So, the best policy is to remain, to be honest about your bio data.
+So, you should be honest about your biodata.
 Thoroughly prepare about the hobby you have mentioned in your examination form.
 Search for popular terms and the basic understanding of that particular hobby, recent happening in that area etc. Current affairs play an important role here.
 One can expect question linked with current affairs.
-This assesses how dynamic the candidate in his life.
+This assesses how dynamic the candidate is in his life.

-If reading is your hobby then they may ask – Who’s writing you like most?
-Which are your favorite novels and why?
+If reading is your hobby then they may ask – Who’s writing you like the most?
 Do you read a recent novel which might be more popular?
-What is that book deal with?
+Which are your favourite novels and why?

 Even you can expect some technical questions also.
 For example, if your hobby is photography they may ask you what is the difference between SLR and DSLR is, what is Al Servo?
 Define Bokeh?
 What type of photography you do?
 Are you Paparazzi?
 Who is Daniel Berehulak?
 Does a picture destroy or create life?

-Apart from the direct question, they may ask you, what you would do when you are bored?, what will you so during your free time?, What will you do when you are alone?.
-These are some tricky question where they want to check your honesty.
+There are some tricky questions where they want to check your honesty.
+Apart from the direct question, they may ask you, what would you do when you are bored?
+What will you do during your free time?
+What will you do when you are alone?

 Importance of hobby

+Think what makes you happy.
 One’s personality plays an important role in choosing hobbies.
-Some people are creative while other wants to be adventurous.
-Analyze your personality and think about the things you already like and how it can be expanded.
+Some people are creative while other want to be adventurous.
 Sometimes you may not hit the apt activity for you right out of the gate, but you can have a lot of fun exploring what’s out there.
-Don’t be afraid to try new things, and soon you will have a hobby that provides you with a lot of fun and an answer to UPSC interview panel.
+Don’t be afraid to try new things, and soon you will have a hobby that provides you with a lot of fun and an answer to the UPSC interview panel.

 Do it daily

 A hobby, a day keeps the doldrums away.
 If you are starting a new initiative in your life, it takes time.
 After the Civil service main examination, you will have a lot of time in your hands.
-The best part is that still you have time and most of us are not using well if you don’t have time, start to save the time you spend on social media or watching Television.
-Carve out a half / an hour daily for your explore your interest and spend it effectively.
+The best part is that still you have time and most of us are not using well if you don’t have time, start analysing where you are not using time properly like when you use social media.

 “If your actions inspire others to dream more, learn more, do more and become more, you are a leader.”-